Services Catalog Descriptions

 Open access computer labs are located in multiple locations across campus.
 These labs can be reserved for teaching, meetings, or workshops, computer lab equipment are on a lifecycle replacement schedule to ensure providing the latest technology for the AUC community.
 In some areas, specialized hardware and software are available for department-specific needs.

-An automated workflow system that handles the AUC curriculum and courses change process starting from faculty and departmental committee levels of approvals till the provost Level.
+An automated workflow system that handles the AUC curriculum and course change process starting from faculty and departmental committee levels of approvals till the provost Level.
 It incorporates an automatic notification system that serves as a following-up for the administrator and their responses to the proposal submissions.
 Currently, we are in the process of migrating this in-house developed system to a commercially robust module named Curriculog.

 AUC datacenter services provide a convenient location to host IT assets and services, datacenter includes fully redundant UPS, power distribution, centralized A/C units, and fire suppression systems.